The approach to managing dry eye in Sjögren’s syndrome is determined by its severity.

 Tear volume may be augmented by the placement of removable plugs in the eyelid ducts that drain tears and by the use of certain oral medications that stimulate tear flow (e.g. pilocarpine and cevimeline).

 Additional measures for severe dry eye disease include autologous serum tears, scleral prostheses, moisture chamber goggles, and rarely surgery (such as partial tarsorrhaphy).
-Blepharitis (eyelid inflammation) may accompany Sjögren’s-related dry eye disease and is treated with lid hygiene and compresses as well as systemic tetracycline antibiotics.
+Blepharitis (eyelid inflammation) may accompany Sjögren’s syndrome-related dry eye disease and is treated with lid hygiene and compresses as well as systemic tetracycline antibiotics.